 The DWRL is equipped with an array of resources to help implement this digitally-oriented lesson plan.

-By visiting the For Instructors page, instructors can also schedule a workshop and request a room.
+Instructors can also schedule a workshop and request a room.
 By scheduling a workshop, a DWRL staff member can visit a class and engage students in a lesson oriented toward a specific digital workstation: such as GarageBand or Audacity.
 By requesting a room, instructors can schedule a time for their class to utilize a DWRL recording space as an optimal acoustic environment.

 Also, instructors can direct their students to the video tutorials embedded in this lesson plan and on the DWRL Youtube page, where an overview of some basic digital skills — such as audio editing and arranging techniques — are provided.